Marketing For Architects

 The promises of that guy with a marketing or SEO company don’t sound very good, as well.
 Obviously, he doesn’t know anything about architecture.

 Many ”marketing professionals” keep preaching old and useless marketing methods.
 I am not talking about email marketing for architects, but old-school techniques, such as networking with other professionals, or even cold calls.
 The effect is a lack of results.
 Many architects think that marketing purely doesn’t work for architecture firms.
 But this is not true.
 It works.
-Actually, it worked all the time, as you can see in this 100 years-old example.
+Actually, it worked all the time, as you can see in this 100-year-old example.

-Forget about marketing.
 What about the architects?

-First of all, forget about marketing for now.
+First, forget about marketing for now.
 Forget about marketing tips, marketing strategies, and marketing plans.
 For a while.
 Let’s focus on architects, and architecture companies, and, to some extent, let’s think about who your clients are.

 You are a good architect.